syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 *	REST Service URL as string.
 *	Table – Allows to bind HTML Table and it accepts table template script "ID".
 *	ORM components such as Entity Framework/Linq to SQL.

+N> To update the dataSource after Grid rendered, use `dataSource` method of grid.

 ## IEnumerable